Selleo/selleo-controller_tests/README.md

 #### An action destroying object

-This shared examples allows you to check, if the request has destroyed an existing object.
+These shared examples allows you to check, if the request has destroyed an existing object.
 It evaluates a name of object which should be destroyed from the described class name.

 ```ruby